 If you find yourself feeling stressed often, it’s important to know that stress has been proven to have negative impacts on health.
 To manage stress, you should take steps such as practicing relaxation techniques like deep breathing or yoga, or seeking professional help if necessary.

 It’s no secret that eating a healthy diet has a significant impact on your overall health and well-being.
 In addition to reducing the risk of chronic diseases, consuming a variety of nutrient-rich foods can also support healthy hormone balance, reproductive function, and a strong immune system.
 You should aim to eat a variety of fruits, vegetables, whole grains, lean proteins, and healthy fats.
 Nurture yourself with good, wholesome food!

 Getting enough sleep is crucial for your physical and mental health.
 Adequate sleep promotes proper immune function, helps regulate hormones, and supports healthy brain function, mood, and cognitive performance.

 Making time for exercise is essential for maintaining a healthy body and mind.
-Benefits of exercise and regular physical activity include reduced risk of chronic diseases, improved mood, and boost in energy levels.
+The benefits of exercise and regular physical activity include reduced risk of chronic diseases, improved mood, and a boost in energy levels.

 Happy National Women’s Health Week to all our wonderful egg donors, intended parents, and surrogates!